Choose a platform

 Choose the type of database

-- Derby database (mostly for testing)
+- Derby database (for testing)

 In fact NetarchiveSuite uses up to three distinct databases depending on which modules of NetarchiveSuite are deployed - a harvest database, an arcrepository administration database, and a wayback indexing database.

 The wayback database is configured through hibernate and should be neutral as to which type of database is used.
-The harvest and admin databases are configured via the NetarchiveSuites settings file or by the use of deployment settings if the NetarchiveSuite deploy-application is used.
+The harvest and admin databases are configured via NetarchiveSuites settings file or by the use of deployment settings if the NetarchiveSuite deploy-application is used.

 Derby is used in the QUICKSTART installation, but Postgresql is recommended for large installations where it should have superior performance and better support from external tools.